msillano/tuyaDAEMON/README.md

 ### MQTT interface

 But with version 2.1 I added to  **tuyaDAEMON** a _MQTT broker_ and a _MQTT interface_, both for events and commands.
 This was done thinking to UI.
-On PC (and portables), **node-red** offers good interfaces, but is required some development time. **SmartLife** UI is good, but become fast too big to be very friendly.
-Interfaces can be done in **HTML/js/php** but also in this case the development is not for all (see [example](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-3-%E2%80%90-dynamic-HTML-pages)).
+On PC (and portables), **node-red** offers good interfaces, but is required some development time. **SmartLife** UI is good, you will continue to use it for many maintenance operations, but becomes fast too big to be very friendly.
+Interfaces can be done in **HTML/js/php** but also, in this case, the development is not for all (see [example](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-3-%E2%80%90-dynamic-HTML-pages)).
 Using **MQTT** it is easy to find ready UI:
 - For PC I use the client ['mqtt-explorer'](http://mqtt-explorer.com), which shows all data, locals, and remotes, also with charts, and allows to send any command ([use example](https://github.com/msillano/tuyaDAEMON/raw/main/pics/Immagine%202022-04-07%20184055.png)).
 Ready, car does not require customization.
 A good tool for developers, it can be the general [purpose UI](https://github.com/msillano/tuyaDAEMON/blob/main/pics/ScreenShot_20210612210400.png) for **tyuaDAEMON**.
 <table><tr><td>
  <img  src="https://github.com/msillano/tuyaDAEMON/blob/main/pics/ScreenShot_20210612210400.png?raw=true">